The Medical Device File: What You Don’t Have to Include in This File

 ISO 13485 has required a medical device file since the 2016 edition.
 The aim of this is to ensure that manufacturers create (and maintain) all the documents required to demonstrate compliance with the regulatory requirements.

 The standard talks about “compliance with applicable regulatory requirements.”
 By this, it means the requirements of, for example, the MDR and IVDR, for medical devices placed on the market in Europe.
-For devices regulated by the FDA, this would refer, for example, to the requirements of 21 CFR part 820.
+For devices regulated by the FDA, this would refer, for example, the requirements of 21 CFR part 820.

 2. Medical device file versus technical documentation versus “FDA files”